 S&P Dow Jones Indices Expands Its Offering Based on the CSA

 S&P Dow Jones Indices has been a pioneer in ESG indexing for over 20 years, starting with the 1999 launch of the Dow Jones Sustainability World Index (DJSI World) as the first index based on the CSA results.
-Today, there is a full offering of S&P ESG indices, that they are all based on the CSA results.
+Today, there is a full offering of S&P ESG indices that are all based on the CSA results.
 The S&P 500 ESG Index was the first such index for which the CME Group, a diverse derivatives marketplace, developed S&P 500 ESG futures contracts.
 This was a true sign that ESG and the CSA had entered the mainstream capital markets.

 S&P Global Market Intelligence Releases ESG Scores to Clients